 Cultures > Chaldea

-Around 1000 BCE the civilization of Babylonia experienced a period of anarchy and instability which allowed nomadic tribes to settle down near its borders.
+Around 1000 BC the civilization of Babylonia experienced a period of anarchy and instability which allowed nomadic tribes to settle down near its borders.
 One of these nomadic groups of people that settled down became the civilization of Chaldea.

-The civilization of Chaldea would later become assimilated by Babylonia around 600 BCE when a Chaldean leader named Nabopolassar took control over Babylonia and both him and his son Nebuchadnezzar II oversaw the destruction of the Assyrian Empire.
+The civilization of Chaldea would later become assimilated by Babylonia around 600 BC when a Chaldean leader named Nabopolassar took control over Babylonia and both him and his son Nebuchadnezzar II oversaw the destruction of the Assyrian Empire.

 They lived in the extremely infertile lands that connected the major river systems to the Persian Gulf.
 Ever since the times of Sumer this soil has been plagued by a high level salinity which makes growing crops difficult.
 The northern area of the fertile crescent does not have this problem and therefore a wealth inequality gap was always present.
 Not only did this breed social discontent between the various populations of Mesopotamia but it was also a primary cause of the wars of conquest and empire in order to obtain access to the scarce natural resources required to build civilization in the desert.